jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/README.md

 ## 🚀 Next Steps

-You are now ready for Day 13: Terraform Workspaces, where you separate dev, test, and prod environments.
+Continue Day 13: Terraform Workspaces, where you separate dev, test, and prod environments.

 ---